priscilakai/priscilakai/README.md

 # Priscila Kai

-PhD student in Computer Science at INF/UFG.
+PhD candidate in Computer Science at INF/UFG.
 Research interests include 3D Modeling and Computer Vision.
 Among the topics developed during the undergraduate and master’s degree, projects focused on agriculture stand out.

 ## Education 📜
 - Master's degree in Computer Science, 2018 (Federal University of Goias)